Bonne Santé Liposome: Liposomal Vitamin D3+K2 (MK7) - 100ml

 - Maintains healthy immune functions

 Vitamin D3 helps you absorb calcium, a key mineral required for the formation of strong bones.
 But did you know you also need vitamin K2 to help this calcium reach bones?
-In fact, K2 does more than this.
-It also removes calcium from your soft tissues, like your blood vessels.
-Excessive deposits of calcium in the arteries can contribute to atherosclerosis, which is the hardening and narrowing of arteries.
+By doing so, vitamin K2 helps improve bone mineral density.
+Vitamin K2 also prevents calcium from getting into your soft tissues such as blood vessels.
+Excessive deposits of calcium in the arteries can contribute to atherosclerosis, hardening and narrowing of arteries that can block the blood flow.
 Atherosclerosis increases your risk of angina, heart disease and stroke.
+While a healthy diet and exercise can help prevent or reverse the risk, taking supplements that may reduce calcium build-up in the arteries and reduce inflammation can be very useful too.

-Together, vitamins D3 and K2 make sure the body can properly use calcium.
+Together, vitamins D3 and K2 make sure the body can use calcium properly and more effectively.
 This supports bone and heart health.

 Vitamin D3: How it works?

-- The active form of vitamin D binds to these receptors and activates various genes, responsible for making proteins and enzymes, which tell the body how to work.
+- The active form of vitamin D binds to these receptors and activates various genes, responsible for making all kinds of proteins and enzymes, which tell the body how to work.

 Vitamin D3: Health benefits

-- Helps in calcium absorption, needed for strong, healthy bones
+- Helps in calcium absorption, required for strong, healthy bones

 - Prevents osteoporosis